 Using both hands, bring the front sections towards the middle.
 Once all sections have some lift, hold all three together as you twist each section of your hair together, creating a mini-bouffant.
 Pin your twisted strands together, covering and clipping the bottom part of your hair.
 Hold it together with a bobby pin.
 When everything is in place, finish everything up with some hairspray.

 Look 2: A Glamorous Birthday Beehive Hairdo

 Start off by washing and conditioning your hair with a volume-enhancing system, like TIGI Copyright Custome Care Volume Shampoo and Conditioner.
 This style depends on mega amounts of volume and even the most voluminous strands will need all the help they can get.

-Apply a dollop of the Dove Style+Care Volume Amplifier Mousse and blow-dry your hair with your head upside down.
+Blow-dry your hair with your head upside down.
 This will ensure that the roots dry away from your scalp, encouraging the anti-gravity effect of this style.

 Separate a small parted section at the front of your hairline, comb the rest towards the back of your head and begin teasing.
 Concentrate the teasing on the top half of your head and don’t hold back.
 The more volume, the better!
 We can reel it in later on.

-Step 4: Comb Your Hair Back
+Step 4: Comb hair back.

 Using a brush, lightly comb the very top section of your teased hair and pull it into a high bun.
 The trick is to carefully shape the teased section and not disturb the style while creating the bun.
 Secure it with a hair tie.

-Step 5: Lock It In
+Step 5: Lock it in!